-Notes:
+Note: 1) This list of codes may not be all-inclusive.

-- 1. This list of codes may not be all-inclusive since the American Medical Association (AMA) and Centers for Medicare and Medicaid Services (CMS) code updates may occur more frequently than policy updates. - 2.
-Deleted codes and codes which are not effective at the time the service is rendered may not be eligible for reimbursement.
+2) Deleted codes and codes which are not effective at the time the service is rendered may not be eligible for reimbursement.

 Considered Medically Necessary when criteria in the applicable policy statements listed above are met: